Skip to content

 Digital Transformation for Asset Managers

 In this article, we have gathered insights from industry experts, Joerg Isselmann from Preyer GmbH, Justyn Trenner from Sophact Limited and Steven Shone from Limina, who have extensive experience in planning, executing, and guiding change in various sell-sides, buy-sides, vendors, and infrastructure providers.
-They will delve into the importance of digital transformation, the significance of governance and process management, and the crucial aspect of measuring success.
+In this article, they will delve into the importance of digital transformation, the significance of governance and process management, and the crucial aspect of measuring success.
+We also have two other articles within this collaboration:

 Embracing Change: A Path to Unlocking Potential for Asset Managers